How to Get Your Partner into Couples Therapy (Without Begging or Fighting)

 Stop acting like the marriage is working for you when it isn’t.

 Your partner won’t feel urgency if you’re the one doing all the accommodating.
-If you keep swallowing your resentment and offering them lunch afterward, why would they change?

-You have to rock the boat.
-You have to tell the truth.
 You have to let the reality of your unhappiness land.

 The Script That Gets Results